semmlerino/CurveEditor/docs/refactoring_notes.md

 The CurveEditor has been refactored to use a service-based architecture that standardizes how operations are accessed throughout the application.
 This document outlines the key changes and explains the new import patterns.

-## Key Changes
+## Current State of Refactoring

-### 1. Creation of Service Classes
+### 1. Service Classes Implementation

-Operations that were previously scattered across utility modules have been consolidated into service classes:
+The following service classes have been implemented:

-- `CurveService`: Handles all curve view operations (previously in `curve_view_operations.py`)
+- `CurveService`: Handles curve view operations (migrated from `curve_view_operations.py`)
 - `FileService`: Manages file operations
 - `ImageService`: Handles image-related operations
 - `DialogService`: Manages dialog operations
 - `HistoryService`: Handles undo/redo functionality
+- `InputService`: Manages input handling for mouse and keyboard events
+- `AnalysisService`: Handles track analysis operations
+- `CenteringZoomService`: Manages view centering and zoom operations
+- `SettingsService`: Handles application settings
+- `VisualizationService`: Manages visualization options

+### 2. Migration Progress

+The refactoring is in a **transition state**:

+- ✅ `curve_view_operations.py` has been fully migrated to `services/curve_service.py` and renamed to `curve_view_operations.deprecated`
+- ✅ `dialog_operations.py` has been fully migrated to `services/dialog_service.py` and replaced with a redirect stub
+- ⚠️ Many other operations files still exist alongside their service counterparts:
+  - `file_operations.py` → `services/file_service.py`
+  - `image_operations.py` → `services/image_service.py`
+  - `history_operations.py` → `services/history_service.py`
+  - `centering_zoom_operations.py` → `services/centering_zoom_service.py`
+  - `settings_operations.py` → `services/settings_service.py`
+  - `visualization_operations.py` → `services/visualization_service.py`

+These operations files are still being used directly in some places while their service counterparts act as facades passing through to the original operations.

-### 2. Standardized Import Pattern
+### 3. Import Patterns

-To maintain consistency, services are imported using a standard pattern:
+Two import patterns are currently in use:

+#### Direct use of service classes:
 ```python
 from services.curve_service import CurveService as CurveViewOperations
 from services.file_service import FileService as FileOperations